 900MHz Channel Select Parameters

 Setting Description

-Default Setting: (0) Mode Set = Zone
+Default Setting (0) Mode Set = Zone

-Options: (0) Mode Set
+Options (0) Mode Set

 (1) Set Single Channel Mask

-Terminal Menu: (3) Edit Radio Transmission Characteristics > (0) FreqKey > F > (4)
+Terminal Menu (3) Edit Radio Transmission Characteristics > (0) FreqKey > F > (4)

-Important!: This command is NOT visible in the CLI menu.
-Type 4 and press <enter> to view the Channel Select Parameters.
-See Access to the Single Channel Mask (on page 43).</enter>
+Important!: This command is NOT visible in the CLI menu and NOT accessible from Tool Suite.

+In the CLI, type 4 and press <enter> to view the Channel Select Parameters.</enter>

-900MHz Channel Select Parameters Setting Description Description: (0) Mode Set options 0 - sets as Single mode 1 - sets as Zone mode that allows the 900MHz Frequency Zones (on page 45) to be changed.
-(1) Set Single Channel Mask Important!: This option is ONLY available if Single is selected in the Mode Set command.
-1. Enter 1 and press <enter>.</enter> 2.
-Enter the Channel ID (from 0 to 111) and press <enter>.</enter> 3.
-Enter 1 to set the channel On or Enter 0 (zero) to turn the channel Off .
-Example: See Example of Single Channel Mask (on page 44).
-Note: See 900MHz Channel Frequency IDs (on page 131) for the Channel IDs to use.
+See Access to the Single Channel Mask (on page 40).

+900MHz Chann nel Select Parameters

+Setting Description

+Description: (0) Mode Set options

+0 - sets as Single mode

+1 - sets as Zone mode that allows the 900MHz Frequency Zones (on page 42) to be changed.

+(1) Set Single Channel Mask

+Important!: This option is ONLY available if Single is selected in the Mode Set command.

+1. Enter 1 and press <enter>.</enter>

+2. Enter the Channel ID (from 0 to 111) and press <enter>.</enter>

+3. Enter 1 to set the channel On or Enter 0 (zero) to turn the channel Off .

+Example : See Example of Single Channel Mask (on page 41).

+Note: See or for the Channel IDs to use.